PatternsTechGit/PT_NGRX/README.md

 * FontAwesome Library for icons
 * Bootstrap Library for styling buttons
 * Bootstrap NavBar component
-* We have multiple components e.g. (CreateAccountComponent,   ManageAccountsComponent, DepositFundsComponent, TransferFundsComponent) in our application for which we have already configured routing.
+* We have multiple components divided in multiple modules that are being lazily loaded. e.g. Shared Module has Dashboard , Top Bar and SideNav Components and are **eagerly loaded**. where as Bank-Manager module have CreateAccountComponent and ManageAccountsComponent.
+Account-Holder module has DepositFundsComponent and TransferFundsComponent that are **lazily loaded.**
+* Each module has its routing separated out int module specific routing file.
 * SideNav having links which are navigating to these components.
 * We developed a base structure of an api solution in Asp.net core that have just two api functions GetLast12MonthBalances & GetLast12MonthBalances/{userId} which returns data of the last 12 months total balances.
 * There is an authorization service with two functions Login & Logout, The login function is setting up a hardcoded user properties (Name,Email,Roles) and storing it in local storage where as logout function is removing that user object from local storage.
 * Links on the sideNav are shown or hidden based on the logged in user's role
 * We also have a toolbar that shows Logged in User's Name.

 The Dashboard page shows the received data for API as below